Cross-Border Remote Work FAQs Mexico

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

-The process of exchange and issuance of the immigration document will be resolved within a period of 1 to 5 business days, subsequently, the foreigner will have to stamp their fingerprints and sign the exchange authorization.
-That same day they will give the applicant their temporary resident card valid for one year, after by which the temporary resident immigration condition may be renewed annually, up until the 4-year maximum period.
-The foreigner national must provide evidence that the activity authorized subsists to obtain the renewal of his/her immigration condition.
+The process of exchange and issuance of the immigration document will be resolved within a period of 1 to 5 business days.
+Subsequently, the foreigner will have to stamp his fingerprints and sign the exchange authorisation.
+That same day, the applicant will receive his temporary resident card valid for one year.
+After which, the temporary resident immigration condition may be renewed annually, up until the 4-year maximum period.
+The foreign national must provide evidence that the activity authorised subsists to obtain the renewal of his/her immigration status.

 Risk of 'permanent establishment'